Bedrock-OSS/bedrock-wiki/README.md

 | `show_toc`  | No       | True    | Whether the table of contents will be generated for this page.                                                                                           |
 | `tags`      | No       | []      | A list of tags for the page.
 Some will be displayed on sidebar, such as 'guide' or 'beta'.
 All will be displayed in the actual page, at the top.         |
 | `mentions`  | No       | []      |                                                                                                                                                          |

+## Code and Platform

+The wiki uses a custom [VitePress theme](https://vitepress.vuejs.org/), and is statically generated from the `wiki` branch into the `generated` branch.

+If you are interested in helping us maintain the core platform, as opposed to the markdown articles, [join the discord](https://discord.gg/XjV87YN)!